aesthetic-suite/benchmarks/README.md

 - ⚫️ Unknown support
 - 🔴 No support

+> Please create an issue if any of this information is wrong, or the test cases can be improved.

 ## Styles API

 Benchmarking raw CSS insertion with either an object or string.